The Eras Tour Book: Content and design

 The Eras Tour Book is a 256-page hardcover coffee-table photobook authored by Swift.
-Presented in a coffee-table format, the book primarily organizes its content chronologically, mirroring the setlist and thematic flow of an Eras Tour concert.
+The book contains performance photography, rehearsal images, and behind-the-scenes content, as well as handwritten notes, brief essays, and song lyrics written by Swift.
 Each chapter corresponds to a different studio album from Swift's discography, a structure that parallels the multi-era concept of the tour.
 It opens with a foreword written by Swift.
 In the introduction, she describes the conceptual origin of the tour and explains her decision to design a concert experience that would reflect multiple phases of her career, rather than focusing on an album tour.
-Swift notes that the idea emerged while she was preparing to release her tenth studio album Midnights (2022), but instead of launching a standard album tour, she opted to design a show structured around her various "eras" designed to honor her entire catalog and fanbase, influenced partly by her album re-recording project due to a 2019 dispute over the master recordings of her back catalog, and recalls outlining the core concept for her team early on.